Drunken mussels cooked in ale and served with sautéed carrots, celery root, shallots, butter, creme fraîche, and fresh herbs.

-What is it about mussels that makes me want to pack my bags, move to France, live on a sail boat, sip champagne, and don one of those 1960’s bathing suits all day?
+What is it about fresh mussels that makes me want to pack my bags, move to France, live on a sail boat, sip champagne, and don a 1960’s bathing suit?

-I’m not even exaggerating.
-My food associations make no sense at all.
+Seriously, I’m not even exaggerating.
+My food associations make no sense.

 There is just something about mussels that gets me every single time.
-They are rustic, but elegant and refined.
+They are rustic yet elegant and refined.
 I can’t get enough of them.